In this guide we’ll take a look at the best band saws for the money!

 The saw is sturdy, smooth and quiet to use.
 It is easy to position the rip fence and cutting is accurate and clean.
 It also comes with a 3-year guarantee.

-This is another portable band saw that is ideal for site work.
+This Dewalt DCS371N-XJ XR Compact Band Saw is another portable band saw that is ideal for site work.
 It cuts a range of metal parts easily with no sparking and creates smooth burr free cuts.
 The saw will cut metal pipe up to 2” and can be hand held to cut in a variety of orientations including overhead.
 The saw comes with one blade.

-This is and expensive tool but if you are regularly cutting metal and other materials on site it will save you a lot of time and effort.
+This is an expensive tool but if you are regularly cutting metal and other materials on site it will save you a lot of time and effort.

-This affordable bandsaw offers a good spec for the money and has a compact design suitable for bench mounting.
+This Dirty Pro Tools Professional Band Saw offers a good spec for the money and has a compact design suitable for bench mounting.
 The 350-Watt induction motor provides plenty of power to make light work of most cutting tasks.
 It has a cutting depth of 80mm and width of 190mm.
 The cutting table is 300m square and tilts from 90 to 45 degrees.
 It is supplied with a 6mm blade.

-This saw is easy to use and ideal for craft and hobby uses, producing clean accurate cuts.
-It is not as heavy and sturdy as the larger machines but is a great addition to the smaller workshop.
+This bandsaw is easy to use and ideal for craft and hobby uses, producing clean accurate cuts.
+It is not as heavy and sturdy as the larger machines but it is one of the best bandsaws for the smaller workshop.

 Band Saw Buying Guide